cloudogu/gitops-playground/docs/developers.md

 problems they might face when they try to run and test their changes.
 It provides workarounds or solutions for the given issues.

+## Disclaimer

+The versions listed in this README may not always reflect the most current release.
+Please be aware that newer versions may exist.
+The versions are also specified in the `Config.groovy` file, so it is recommended to consult that file for the latest version information.

 ## Table of contents

 <!-- Update with ` doctoc --notitle docs/developers.md --maxlevel 4      `.
 See https://github.com/thlorenz/doctoc -->